 What’s nearby: The Hudson Yards neighborhood boasts parks with sweeping views of the Hudson River, daredevils can visit Edge NYC or City Climb.
 There's mild thrills and hands-on playtime to be found at the local outpost of CAMP, plus performances and cultural activities at The Shed.
 There's tons more to see and do, including an outpost of Dylan's Candy Store and The High Line is just steps away.

 Eataly – Flatiron and Financial District

 Best bets with kids: While most of Eataly's restaurants offer a few simple, kid-friendly menu options for children under 12, like pasta with butter or tomato sauce, the most family-friendly spot is hands down La Pizza & La Pasta.
 With plenty of tables and high chairs, this restaurant doesn't take reservations but the line moves pretty quickly.
-Also, Nutella Bar serves crepes, pastries, and ice cream.

 Top tip: To avoid the crowds, visit Eataly during the day on Monday through Thursday; Fridays and Saturdays are Eataly's busiest (as in, so crowded your stroller won't fit through the aisles).
-Unless your stroller is light and folds down easily, Eataly is definitely better suited to baby carriers.
+Unless your stroller is light and folds down easily, Eataly is better suited to baby carriers.
 Restrooms aren't spacious but they do have a changing table.

 Mighty Quinn's Barbecue is the real deal.